 IVA firms routinely put in PPI reclaims for all their clients.
 It’s surprising how often these succeed for clients who swear they never had this insurance!
 A checkbox automatically filled in, a sales assistant that ticked the box without asking you… before 2007 these were common practices by many lenders.

 Perhaps you don’t think you could reclaim because you wanted the PPI or don’t think you would get much money so it’s not worth the hassle.
 Self-employed, unemployed or retired people were often sold policies they could never have claimed on.
-And look at this case:

 Mrs E has received a cheque for over £32,000